TheReallyRealComedian/PipelineIntel_V1/DATABASE_SCHEME.md

 ```

 **Why both?**
-- `modality_id` defines what the product IS
+- `modality_id` defines what the product IS.
-- `process_template_id` defines HOW it's made
+- `process_template_id` defines HOW it's made.
-- The template MUST belong to the modality (enforced by validation)
+- The template MUST belong to the modality (enforced by application-level validation).

 **Concrete Example**:
 ```json